 The Director of Public Safety should activate the notification chain as quickly as possible.
-The Dean of Students should be notified immediately if a student is involved.
-The president should be notified as quickly as possible in any case that requires an ambulance, police, fire or rescue to come to the scene.
+The Vice President for Student Affairs should be notified immediately if a student is involved.
+The Provost should be notified immediately if a faculty member is involved.
+The President should be notified as quickly as possible in any case that requires an ambulance, police, fire or rescue to come to the scene.
 The vice presidents should be called as quickly as time permits, depending upon the emergency, and they should then activate the rest of the notification loop.

 At night and on weekends, or when Trinity classes are not in session, emergency management still requires a common sense approach, with the most senior person on the scene taking charge of the situation until help arrives.

 In cases of residence hall calls, if the Public Safety Dispatcher gets a call from a residence hall, depending on the nature of the message the dispatcher should first call the Residence Director or R.C. on duty to go to the scene for further assessment.
 However, in all cases, if the Dispatcher believes that the first call indicates a genuine emergency requiring immediate outside support, the police, fire or ambulance call should be made first.

 The residence life staff member on duty should go to the scene and take responsibility for directing the management of the scene.
 The residence life staff member should determine whether additional personnel need to be called to the scene.